 Business Bankruptcy FAQs

 If your business is running out of money and you are behind on loan payments, rent or taxes, do not wait to speak with a knowledgeable OC business bankruptcy lawyer at McFarlin LLP.
 Our legal team has the experience and resources to help you understand your options and guide you through the bankruptcy process that is best suited to your needs.
-Please review the following frequently asked questions and then call (888) 728-0044 for a free case evaluation.
+Please review the following frequently asked questions.
 Take action as soon as possible to begin working toward a positive outcome today.

 Q. What is an involuntary bankruptcy?